Briancbn/ros_vim_autocomplete/README.rst

 #. **Enable Vundle**

-   Put the following at the top of your ``~/.vimrc`` file.
+   Add the following lines on the top of your ``~/.vimrc`` file.
-   If this file does not exist, create a new empty file under the same name with the following content.
+   If this file does not exist yet, create a new empty file under the same name with the following content.

    .. code:: vim